 After an underwhelming experience with conventional medicine, I explored more progressive medicine options and in doing so, learned about the havoc food sensitivities can wreak on your system as well as the principles of an anti-inflammatory diet.
 Within a week of following this new plan, not only did my joint pain and fatigue virtually disappear, but the swelling in my knuckles was reduced enough to get my wedding ring back on.
 I soon found that other chronic conditions I endured for years (e.g. migraines, depression) diminished after taking a more holistic, progressive approach to my health.

-I hold a B.S. degree in Nutritional Science from Cal Poly, San Luis Obispo and a Masters degree in Public Health (MPH) from UCLA, with a concentration in Public Health Nutrition.
+I hold a B.S. degree in Nutritional Science from Cal Poly, San Luis Obispo and a Masters degree in Public Health (MPH) from UCLA.
 I am a board certified registered dietitian nutritionist (RD/RDN) and a member of the Academy of Nutrition and Dietetics.
 I have practiced in critical, acute and outpatient care settings in various specialties, including cardiac, digestive and endocrine conditions.

 I am a health contributor for Thrive Global and regularly consult for the media as a health and nutrition expert, being featured on CBS, Forbes, SELF, Women’s Health, People, Mind Body Green, New Beauty and more.
 My first book, Inflamed: Discover the root cause of inflammation and personalize a step-by-step plan to create a healthy, vibrant life, was released in June of 2016 and was selected by SELF Magazine as one of “7 Fascinating and Illuminating Health Books That Will Totally Open Your Eyes About Your Health.”
 I sit on the Board of Directors for the non-profit organization, Growing Great, whose mission is to empower every child to grow up healthy through science-based garden and nutrition education.

-Seeing my RA symptoms resolve with diet alone – and not previously being aware of these principles despite my background in nutrition– lit a fire in me.
+Seeing my RA symptoms resolve with diet and lifestyle alone — and not previously being aware of these principles despite my background in nutrition — lit a fire in me.
 A fire not only to heal myself, but to advance my education, and help others benefit from an anti-inflammatory lifestyle.
 I am angry at the lack of transparent, helpful information available, frustrated by subtleties and nuances that aim to confuse, and irritated by conflicting statistics and stories I read.

-Now, I am compelled to share my story – and my education – in order to help others in similar situations clear the air, calm their symptoms, and thrive in their crazy, chaotic, beautiful lives again.
+Now, I am compelled to share my story — and my education — so others can become their own advocates to clear the air, calm their symptoms, and thrive in their crazy, chaotic, beautiful lives again.